shan-chen/LOKI/README.md

 }
 ```

 This code snippet leverages a `C` style interface to implement the packet sending function.
 Other examples for FFI in Go can be found in `fabric-adaption` or `ethereum-adaption`.
+To adapt to a new consensus protocol, the developers of the corresponding blockchain systems also need to implement 4 interfaces, please refer to `adaption.md`.

 We prepared the binary code of Fabric, Ethereum, FISCO-BCOS and Diem with LOKI.
 The following instructions illustrate how to use them.